 General

 Certain properties in this specification specify the location of a file.
 SARIF represents a file location with a fileLocation object.
 The most important member of a fileLocation object is its uri property (§3.3.2).
-If the value of the uri property is a relative URI, the uriBaseId property (§3.3.3) can sometimes be used to resolve the relative URI to an absolute location.
+If the uri property is a relative URI, the uriBaseId property (§3.3.3) can sometimes be used to resolve the relative URI to an absolute location.

 uri property